|

 history SSD market

-run backwards? what's the big picture
+fast can your SSD run backwards? what's the big picture

 message re SSDs?
-How will hard drives
+Can

-way to get to SSD Street? the classic user
+you tell me the best way to get to SSD Street? the classic user

 value proprositions for buying SSDs comparing SSDs to